-The Effectiveness of Mindfulness-Based Couple Therapy on Sleep Quality and Rumination in Women with Marital burnout
+The Effectiveness of Mindfulness-Based Couple Therapy on Sleep Quality and Rumination among Women with Marital burnout

 Document Type : Original Article